lilli-mcnally/luna-beauty/README.md

 #### Beauty Bay
 Pros
 > The home page grabs the users attention with large bold images.
-The Navigation bar is well set out underneath a search bar, that has icons to log in, see your wishlist, and your bag.
+The Navigation bar is well set out underneath a search bar, that has icons to log in, see your wish list, and your bag.

 Cons
 > Once users click the Nav bar items, a huge dropdown appears with a lot of options, which makes it more difficult to navigate to exactly what you need as the content is overwhelming.